 The symptoms usually appear within 1 to 5 days after contact with the virus.
 The condition may be life-threatening because of the complications that can occur.
-These include viral pneumonia and respiratory distress.
+These include viral pneumonia and extreme difficulty breathing.

 Making the Diagnosis

-A doctor can perform tests that identify the flu virus.
+A doctor can perform tests that identify the flu virus by swabbing the nose or throat.
 If you have recently travelled to an area of the world where avian flu occurs and have any of the symptoms of the flu, you should see your doctor.